 How do we decide what kinds of materials count as "renewable" for subsidized or incentivized energy production?
 What are the implications of these decisions?

 Part of this research focuses on the material and discursive construction of municipal solid waste (garbage) as a renewable energy source in the European Union.
 I investigate the ecological, economic, and political implications of this framing in the context of EU waste-to-energy regulation and production.
-Published in: Discard Studies and Euractive.
+Published in: Annals of the American Association of Geographers (forthcoming), Discard Studies, and Euractive.

 My new project examines how renewability is defined in US Renewable Portfolio Standards - powerful state-level climate change policies that set targets and timelines for renewable energy production.
 I seek to explain: (a) how state policymakers, regional political-economic interests, environmental interest groups, and communities selected to host renewable energy technologies negotiate competing knowledge claims about renewability, and (b) how the outcomes of those negotiations in turn produce uneven spatial patterns of renewable energy benefit and burden.